lanchonghero/simple_crawler/README.md

 - xtr

     xsl file of the extraction rule.
+An example xsl file to extract result list in data/base/.
+You can see it and learn how to use it to extract.